miranda-zhang/cloud-computing-schema/example/cloudharmony/README.md

 1. [Google](gcloud/README.md)
 2. [Azure](azure/README.md)

-## PC used for the measurements
-IP: 150.203.213.249

-Latitude: -35.271475

-Longitude: 149.121434

-Hanna Neumann Building #145, Science Road, Canberra ACT 2601

-The above information can be captured with this [device.ttl](../sparql-generate/result/device.ttl)

 ## Uplink
 I have [problem with API uplink option](https://github.com/cloudharmony/network/issues/1), Javascript tag also failed to get results.
 Some commands I tired, or used to investigate the issue: